ShinjiKatoA16/icpc2016ucsy/How_To_Solve.md

               ...
    }
 ```

+1. *C* code of most simple algorithm is like above.
+The O-notation of this algorithm is *O(n^2)*.
 2. We can improbe that by changing the range of div, if n is 8 digit, we need to check from 1000 to 9999.
 O-notation is *O(nLog n)*
 3. If n can be divided by A, n=A\*B, we just need to check A<=B condition, so the range of div is 1000 to sqrt(n) for 8 digit n.
 O-notation is also *O(nLog n)*, but better than method-2.
 4. Another elegant algorithm is to use permutation.
 The number of calculation is 8P8=8!=40320 for 8 digit n.
 Unfortunately it's more than method-3.
 Also it's not easy to create permutaion pattern in *C*.
 Python has *itertools*, it's easy to do this.

 ## Problem-H: Like Father Like Son